-Insight worked with the Health Resources and Services Administration’s (HRSA) Council on Graduate Medical Education (COGME) to develop a Congressional Report on the problems caused by limited access to health care for rural and urban uninsured populations.
-For more than 25 years, COGME has advised Congress and the Secretary of the U.S. Department of Health and Human Services (HHS) on the adequacy of the supply and distribution of physicians in the United States; current and future shortages of physicians; and related graduate medical education, accreditation, and financing issues.
+Insight worked with the Health Resources and Services Administration’s Council on Graduate Medical Education (COGME) to develop a congressional report on the problems caused by limited access to healthcare for rural and urban uninsured populations.
+For more than 25 years, COGME has advised Congress and the Secretary of the U.S. Department of Health and Human Services on the adequacy of the supply and distribution of physicians in the United States; current and future shortages of physicians; and related graduate medical education, accreditation, and financing issues.

-“New Paradigms for Physician Training for Improving Access to Health Care,” COGME’s 18th Report to Congress, confronted the issues of poor access to care across the United States and reviewed the potential for a mandatory service structure for physicians to alleviate these problems.
+COGME’s 18th Report to Congress confronted the issues of poor access to care across the United States and reviewed the potential for a mandatory service structure for physicians to alleviate these problems.
 Through expert presentations, white papers, and direct research, COGME reviewed the issues of access pertaining to rural and uninsured urban populations; historical experiments with mandatory service prescriptions; global models of care; and the issues, barriers, and potential impact of a mandatory service system in the United States.
 The report questioned the implementation of mandatory service and presented a review of alternative strategies that could improve access to health care in rural and urban areas.

 The COGME report presented five recommendations to Congress, addressing specifically the needs to —

 - Expand and create new models of training that focus on delivering care in areas of high medical need.